ymollard/ros2-course-slides/exercises.md

 ## Part 1: Monitor Joint States

-With a ROS 2 CLI command, monitor the `/joint_states` topic representing the current state of all the robot's joints: their angular position, angular velocity, and torques.
+With a ROS 2 CLI command, monitor the `/joint_states` topic representing the current state of all the robot's joints: their angular position (rad or m), angular velocity (rad/s or m/s), and effort (Nm).

 How many joints do you find on this robot? <!-- 14 -->

 Identify the names of the 2 joints among these that do not have torque sensors.
-You will recognize them because they return the value NaN = Not A (valid) Number. <!-- left wheel and right wheel -->
+You will recognize them because they return the value NaN = Not A Number. <!-- left wheel and right wheel -->

 Using `ros2 topic hz <topic>`, determine the frequency (in Hertz) at which the robot publishes the state of its joints on this topic.

-Is this frequency sufficient to implement motor control?
+Depending the situation that frequency might be too low (e.g. for closed-loop motor control) but it is usually configurable in the ROS driver.

 ---